 Surgery (for more severe, prolonged conditions)

-Corns are yellowish, callus growths that develop on top of the toes.
-Corns develop because of abuse or stress.
+Corns are yellowish, callus growths that occur on top of the toes.
+Corns develop because of irritation or stress.
 Often, a corn develops where a toe rubs against a shoe or another toe.
 Corns can cause extreme discomfort and pain.
 Treatment may include:

 Trimming the corn by shaving the layers of dead skin